-- 1. Select the Identity Audit | Rules category.
+- 1. In the Manager, select the Identity Audit > Rules category.

-- 2. Click 🖶 in the result list.
+- 2. Click 🖥 in the result list.

-- 3. Enter the master data for the rule.
+- 3. Enter the main data of the rule.

 - 4. Save the changes.

-- This adds a working copy.
+This adds a working copy.

-- 5. Select the Enable working copy task.
+5. Select the Enable working copy task.
 Confirm the security prompt with OK.

 This adds an enabled rule in the database.
-The working copy remains and can be used for making changes to the rule later.
+The working copy is retained and can be used to make changes later.